-Last year I watched several ‘how to’ videos about making elderflower cordial and all of them baffled me in one way or another.
-Mostly because they all talked about keeping out of the mixture anything that may make it taste bitter and then they promptly included the very things they said to avoid!
-So this recipe is the one I’ve used taking elements of several other recipes that I’ve read and seen.
+Last year I watched several how to make elderflower cordial videos and all of them baffled me a bit.
+They all talked about keeping out of the mixture anything that may make it taste bitter and then they promptly included the very things they said to avoid!
+So this recipe is the one I’ve used taking elements of several other elderflower cordial recipes that I’ve read and seen.

-25 to 30 heads of elderflowers, collected on a warm or hot day when the flowers are fully open (beware – the pollen may get all over your clothes!)
+25 to 30 heads of elderflowers.
+Collect on a warm or hot day when the flowers are fully open.
+Beware – the pollen may get all over your clothes!

 1kg unrefined sugar (caster or granulated)